lzy0007/database_project/readme.md

+## Overview
+- The total sales, films, inventory, rental
+- The sales over year

 ## Film dashboard (ZX)

 - The highest sales film name, category
 - The highest ratio of sales with number of films by actor
 - The list of films group by actor, category, language, release_year (total 4 queries)
 - The number of films group by actor, category, language, release_year (total 4 queries)
-- The sales over year
 - The sales group by rental_rate, rental_duration, rating, category, special_features